frizb/Wordlust/README.md

 * Hashcat Wordlist Speed: 12000 kH/s
 * Hashcat Wordlist Mutation Speed: 6682.3 MH/s

-Wordlust is based on the assumption that it is more efficient to create a large list of password "base" words rather than mutating existing known passwords.
+Wordlust is based on the assumption that it is more efficient to create a large list of password "base" words rather than mutating existing known passwords lists.
-Wordlust is a wordlist comprised of known bad password "base" words and other wordlists.
+Wordlust is a wordlist comprised of known password lists that have been processed to find the unique "base" words.
+It also includes a number of other non-password word lists.
 Other people have done most of the work to curate this list, I mostly just rammed them all together into one file to use as a mutation base.

+Ultimately, my goal for this project is to create a wordlist and a mutator list that can run for 8 hours (while I sleep) against an NTLM database with a high success rate.

 # How was Wordlust created?